 Do you enjoy helping others?
+Do you feel we should work to make sure no one goes hungry?
 Join our Project Brooklyn and make a difference in the lives of others!
-We will be working in a local soup kitchen on our first day, and in a warehouse that ships essential medical supplies to international communities in crisis on the second.
+We will be preparing food with two organizations that help feed New Yorkers.
 We will also make our own gift packages of toiletries for a homeless shelter.
-We will take a break from all our hard work to do some roller skating at the LeFrak Center in Prospect Park on Tuesday as well.
+One afternoon we will take a break from all our hard work to do some roller skating at the LeFrak Center in Prospect Park.

 Who will fix the world’s problems?
 You will!
 This project features an in-depth role play in which you will take on the identity of a citizen of a town in crisis.
 You will need to navigate and negotiate your way through a thicket of predicaments in order to keep the community from falling apart and shriveling into a violent little village in the middle of nowhere!
 We’ll explore the complexities that real peacemakers face every day, and we will be visited by a few professional activists and mediators who will help us figure out why some strategies lead to success and others lead to lots of angry shouting.
-We will also visit the United Nations and meet real diplomats and negotiators hashing out the world’s problems.
+We will also leave campus to meet real diplomats and negotiators working out the world’s problems.

 Sports and Culture: NYC Street Games